 Q: What are the typical conditions attached?

-A: Incentives are often conditional upon meeting certain performance metrics, such as minimum investment levels, job creation targets, and commencing commercial operation within a specified timeframe.
+A: Incentives are often conditional on meeting certain performance metrics, such as minimum investment levels, job creation targets, and commencing commercial operation within a specified timeframe.

 Q: Can profits and dividends be repatriated?